gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Gleam

 Gleam has the `let` keyword before its variable names.
 You can re-assign variables and you can shadow variables from other scopes.
+This does not mutate the previously assigned value.

 ```rust
 let size = 50